Particle Dynamics Around the Black String: effective force

-On the other hand, the polar component of effective force has different features as below.
-Firstly, as mentioned before, this component is independent of $J$.
-Secondly, since $b$ supposed to be small and it appears in second order, the impact of magnetic field on this component is really small and negligible.
-As it is obvious from Eq.(\ref{(f-3)}) and Fig.\ref{theta1}, for $\rho \geqslant 1$ and $ 0\leqslant \theta \leqslant \dfrac{\pi}{2}$, $F_{\theta}$ is always repulsive (as mentioned before the first term in Eq.(\ref{(f-3)}) is not large enough to affect), and in lower hemisphere ($ \dfrac{\pi}{2} \leqslant \theta \leqslant \pi $) it is always attractive.
-The relation between $F_{\theta}$ and $\rho$ is interesting.
-There is always a distance between $1 \leqslant \rho \leqslant 1.5$ in which the $F_{\theta}$ has its maximum, while decreasing the $\theta$ increases the amount of this maximum.
-By the way, the suitable situation for investigation of the particle motion is in the equatorial plane $(\theta= \frac{\pi}{2})$ which this component of force is zero.
+On the other hand, the polar component of effective force has different features as follows: Firstly, as mentioned before, this component ($F_{\theta}$) is independent of $J$.
+Secondly, since $b$ is supposed to be small and it appears in the second order, the impact of a magnetic field on this component is really small and negligible.
+As it is obvious from Eq.(\ref{(f-3)}) and Fig.\ref{theta1}, for $\rho \geqslant 1$ and $ 0\leqslant \theta \leqslant \dfrac{\pi}{2}$, $F_{\theta}$ is always repulsive (the first term in Eq.(\ref{(f-3)}) is not large enough to affect), and in the lower hemisphere ($ \dfrac{\pi}{2} \leqslant \theta \leqslant \pi $) it is always attractive.
+The relation between $F_{\theta}$ and $\rho$ is also interesting.
+There is always a distance in the range of $1 \leqslant \rho \leqslant 1.5$ in which the $F_{\theta}$ has its maximum while decreasing the $\theta$ increases the amount of this maximum.
+By the way, the suitable situation for investigation of the particle motion is in the equatorial plane $(\theta= \frac{\pi}{2})$ in which this component of force is zero.
 So, considering these features and since in $\theta=\dfrac{\pi}{2}$ the $F_{\theta}$ is zero, we chose $\theta=\dfrac{\pi}{2}$ plane to investigate the escape velocity in the next section.